CodeYourFuture/GitHomeworkFixErrors/README.md

 ## How to check your work?
 If you have correctly submitted your PR, you can find it in https://github.com/CodeYourFuture/GitHomeworkFixErrors/pulls.

 Please note that your PR will not undergo an official review, as none is required.
+Most PRs at CodeYourFuture get reviewed, but this one is just for you to practice creating them.